 Not only was Mr. Raied able to run his business during revolution to our Libyan dictator Muammar Qadaffi’s but been able to keep producing and distributing western quality ice cream, milk and yogurts in the chaos of Libya today.

-Mohamed Raied recently acquired the Tunisian operations of Vevey, Switzerland-based food giant Nestle SA (VTX: NESN) and is the controlling shareholder of Tunisia’s Generale Industrielle Alimentaire Slama (Slama-Gias) known for its Goldina margarine brands and whose high quality
+Mohamed Raied recently acquired the Tunisian operations of Vevey, Switzerland-based food giant Nestle SA (VTX: NESN) and is the controlling shareholder of Tunisia’s Generale Industrielle Alimentaire Slama (Slama-Gias) known for its Goldina margarine brands.

 Tunisia’s unique position between two major oil producing countries such as Libya and Algeria; a developed economy with a strong equities market and proximity to Milan; on top of Tunisia’s good neighbor foreign policy — has already become the market of choice for Fortune 100 companies such Boston-based General Electric (NYSE:GE), Chicago-based Caterpillar (NYSE:CAT), and Morris Plains, New Jersey-based Honeywell International (NYSE:HON).